ajmorton/swen_tourney/tournament/config/README.md

 **Fields**
-`submission_deadline` the date and time at which submissions are closed `submitters` A list of approved submitters, identified by their gitlab username
+`submission_deadline` the date and time at which submissions are closed `submission_extensions_deadline` the date and time at which submission extensions are closed `submitters` A list of approved submitters, identified by their gitlab username, and whether they are eligible for an extension

 **Example file**